aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 ## Phase III: `TweetCompose`

-First, we're going to update our TweetsController to handle JSON requests, similarly to how we updated our UsersController before.
-If we've successfully created a tweet from a JSON request, then we should render that tweet back as json.
+First, we're going to update our `TweetsController` to handle JSON requests, similarly to how we updated our `UsersController` before.
+If we've successfully created a tweet from a JSON request, then we should render that tweet back as JSON.
 We could `render json: @tweet`, but then we might not have all of the information we need.
 Add a `respond_to` block and put cases for `format.html` and `format.json` inside it.
 If the request matches `format.json`, call `render :show` so that we can structure our response to our application's needs.